willgdjones/pydantic-ai/docs/agents.md

 The [`Agent`][pydantic_ai.Agent] class has full API documentation, but conceptually you can think of an agent as a container for:

 * A [system prompt](#system-prompts) — a set of instructions for the LLM written by the developer
-* One or more [retrieval tool](#tools) — functions that the LLM may call to get information while generating a response
+* One or more [retrieval tool](#function-tools) — functions that the LLM may call to get information while generating a response
 * An optional structured [result type](results.md) — the structured datatype the LLM must return at the end of a run
 * A [dependency](dependencies.md) type constraint — system prompt functions, tools and result validators may all use dependencies when they're run
 * Agents may optionally also have a default [LLM model](api/models/base.md) associated with them; the model to use can also be specified when running the agent

-In typing terms, agents are generic in their dependency and result types, e.g., an agent which required dependencies of type `#!python Foobar` and returned results of type `#!python list[str]` would have type `#!python Agent[Foobar, list[str]]`.
+In typing terms, agents are generic in their dependency and result types, e.g., an agent which required dependencies of type `#!python Foobar` and returned results of type `#!python list[str]` would have type `cAgent[Foobar, list[str]]`.
+In practice, you shouldn't need to care about this, it should just mean your IDE can tell you when you have the right type, and if you choose to use [static type checking](#static-type-checking) it should work well with PydanticAI.

 Here's a toy example of an agent that simulates a roulette wheel: